Environmental psychology in healthy buildings interiors — biofilico wellness interiors

 For more on what constitutes a healthy building see our dedicated article here.

-How can a building affect our health?
+How can a building's physical environment affect our health?

 Circadian rhythm is an internal clock that helps signal different processes within the body according to time of day.
 This one biological process can have drastic effects on many other processes such as hormone production and release; motivational drives on cognition, etc.